Resources & references

 United States (USA)

-The purpose of this theoretical paper is to examine current literature in developmental psychology in order to discuss how music therapy can foster resilience in early childhood.
+This paper examines current literature in developmental psychology in order to discuss how music therapy can foster resilience in early childhood.
 Music therapy can help prepare young children and their families for handling adversity, increase parental sensitivity, and create multiple opportunities for families to develop adaptive interpersonal interaction patterns.

 Silent sounding: Communicability, musicality and the use of music with nonspeaking individuals with cerebral palsies and multiple disabilities